BWS 2017 in Numbers

 - 6680 social wasps collected and identified

 BWS team evaluation: The uptake was unprecedented and far beyond our wildest dreams!
 If you took part in 2017 – THANK YOU!
 You’ve contributed towards an incredibly comprehensive dataset on the diversity and distribution of social wasps in the UK.
-Please do take part in 2018 – replicated sampling in the same place year after year is incredibly valuable.
+Replicated sampling in the same place year after year is incredibly valuable.
 If you didn’t take part in 2017, then please do register and put out a trap this year!

 What did you catch?